-Here is my complete guide on how to do shop buy bulk!
+Here is my complete guide on how to shop bulk!

 Before you do anything, make sure you pre-weigh your containers!!
 Cashiers cannot magically know the weight of the product minus the jar.
-In order to avoid them pouring out the item into a bag and completely defeat the purpose of buying in bulk weigh all of your containers.
-Some stores do this differently.
-Head on over to CS (cool grocery store lingo for Customer Service) and ask them how their day is going.
-Then ask them where can they get their containers weighed.
+This is super important in order to avoid the cashier pouring out the item into a plastic bag.
+This completely defeats the purpose of buying in bulk!
+So again, weigh all of your containers!

 Lets talk about dry bulk:

-For containers you can go with metal, glass, plastic, and cloth bags.
+For containers you can go with metal, glass, or plastic containers, and even cloth bags.
 Keep in mind for items like sugar and flour you are better off bringing a jar type container to store them in.
 I got sugar in a cloth bag once and it got wet on the way home and it was a huge mess!

-Cloth bags work great for beans, rice, granola, nuts, seeds.
+Cloth bags work great for beans, rice, granola, nuts, and seeds.

 For honeys, oils, and vinegars I stick with glass jars or other old jars I cleaned.

-Tip: When reusing old jars Sharpe out the bar code vertically not horizontally.
+Tip: When reusing old jars Sharpie out the bar code vertically not horizontally.
 This way you won’t get charged for the same thing by accident.
-Typically the scale is the same as the scanner so you don’t want the scanner to ring up you empty jar!
+Typically the scale is the same as the scanner so you don’t want the scanner to ring up your empty jar!